 There are plenty of people who will reap the rewards of dental veneers, including those who have:

-- Discoloured or stain teeth, regardless of the reason
+- Discoloured or stained teeth, regardless of the reason

 - Chipped or broken teeth